rapidsms/rapidsms/docs/topics/virtualenv.rst

 ****************

-We highly recommend using `virtualenv`_ and `virtualenvwrapper`_ to work on RapidSMS core.
+We highly recommend using `virtualenv`_ and `virtualenvwrapper`_ to work on RapidSMS.
 These tools provide isolated Python environments, which are more practical than installing packages system wide.
 They also allow installing packages without administrator privileges.